raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

       sleep 0.5
     end
     ```
-###Loop forever?
+### Loop forever?

-Looping notes for a set number of times is all well and good, but what if you want to loop your tune forvever?
+Looping notes for a set number of times is certainly useful, but what if you want to loop your tune forever?

-Instead of using `2.times do` and `end` you can use `loop do` and `end` like this:
+Instead of using `2.times do` and `end` you can use `loop do` and `end`, like this:

 ```ruby
 loop do